 A stable market requires a balance of supply and demand.
 In the long run, the economy generally manages to find this balance.
 But in the short term, markets can become badly unbalanced.
 Buyers and sellers do not always come to the market at the same time.
 Sometimes there are rational grounds for this.
 But often, irrational psychological or technical factors are at play.
 With their order flow, investors can amplify the imbalance.
 But active investors can also compensate for this non-synchronicity in the willingness to trade.
 Transtrend aims to promote a healthy balance between supply and demand.

 The following document contains the first of in total four chapters from our internal policy.
 It deals with our role as an investor.
-What position do we – and, through us, our clients – take, or try to take, in society.
+What position do we take, or try to take, in society.